pplu/azure-sqlserver-sqldatawarehouse-perl/README.md

 sudo apt-get remove --purge libiodbc2
 ```

+## Why didn't you use Debian 9 (stretch)?

+I didn't use Debian 9 (stretch) because the msodbcsql package isn't there (although it's
+announced to be released).
+This seems like a transitive problem with the Microsoft Debian
+repos, but I've prefered to document a working solution.
+You should be able to do the
+same steps on Debian 9 (with the precaution of changing the 8 for a 9 when configuring the Debian repos).
+If you don't the following error will happen.

 ## Can't open lib libmsodbcsql: file not found (SQL-01000) error

 I was getting this error when connecting: